Central Otago and the Southern Lakes, New Zealand

 You are hosted under canvas in luxuriously furnished tented chalets, complete with wall to wall sheepskin carpets, king beds, a private deck set with its own hot tub, full en-suite and endless hot showers.
 On-site facilities include the ‘Mountain Kitchen’ with its well-stocked library, dining room, living area, open fires, first class chef and private mountain guides.

 Activities include hiking the many trails, experiencing the life of high country farming, spotting for wild game animals on the adjacent slopes, taking a helicopter to explore the rugged Fiordland West Coast, accessing incredible fly-fishing rivers or simply relaxing with a book on your private deck.
 Whatever you decide, the experience of staying at Minaret Station will be both moving and inspiring.

-Minaret Station has just four luxury tented suites, each with wall to wall sheepskin carpets, super king size beds with luxurious possom throws, and spacious en-suite bathrooms with heated floors, double vanities, and unlimited hot showers powered by the waterfall above the lodge.
+Minaret Station has just four luxury tented alpine chalets, each with wall to wall sheepskin carpets, super king size beds with luxurious possom throws, and spacious en-suite bathrooms with heated floors, double vanities, and unlimited hot showers powered by the waterfall above the lodge.
 Each lodge also enjoys its own private and undisturbed decking with hot tub.
 An additional child's bed can be added upon request.
-Guests also have use of the separate mountain kitchen lodge which boasts large fireplaces and seating areas, a library with books and DVDs, wifi, flat screen TV and a computer, meals are also served in this lodge at a large dining table or guests can receive meals in the privacy of their own suite.
+Guests also have use of the separate mountain kitchen lodge which boasts large fireplaces and seating areas, a library with books and DVDs, Wi-Fi, flat screen TV and a computer, meals are also served in this lodge at a large dining table or guests can receive meals in the privacy of their own alpine chalet.

 The climate in New Zealand is incredibly pleasant, with warm and balmy summers and cold crisp winter months with wonderful clear, blue skies.
 The warmer high-season months of November to April are perfect for outdoor exploration.
 The colder months of June to August are the best time to ski.